RidwanShuvo/FinGuard/README.md

 ---
 ## Introduction
 **FinGuard** is built to provide users with an easy way to manage their personal finances.
-It consolidates all financial data in one place, helping users make informed decisions about their spending habits and savings.
+It consolidates all financial data in one place, helping users make informed decisions about their spending habits and savings and we can easily know what amount of moneys are available.

 ---